 Available at specific schools.
 Each child’s IEP team will help design the specific types of services to support their educational program.

 VPS is the host district for a countywide day treatment program for students in first through 12th grades with severe emotional and/or behavioral disabilities.
-This program is located at Fir Grove/Vista.
+This program is located at the Jim Tangeman Center.
 Working in cooperation with community mental health professionals, students receive a structured academic and mental health experience.

 Children ages birth to 3 are served under contract with Educational Service District 112 and Innovative Services Northwest.

 Children ages 3 to 5 may be served in a variety of program models.
 Through the district’s Early Childhood Education Program, children receive individualized education in small-class settings to develop communication, motor, cognition, self-help and/or social skills.

 - Physical therapy